 Injection therapy is used to treat a specific part of the body to help patients with pain, illness, and nutritional support.
-By using injections, it allows a direct path to the blood stream and the damaged or inflamed tissue.
-There are different types of injections, but they are usually administered two different ways: intravenous, through a vein, or by targeting the musculoskeletal system.
+By using injections, it allows for a direct path to the blood stream and the damaged or inflamed tissue.
+There are different types of injections, but they are usually administered two different ways: intravenous (through a vein), or by targeting the musculoskeletal system.

-Prolotherapy is an injection therapy to help regenerate the tissue in painful joints, ligaments, and tendons, which increases function and decreases pain.
+Prolotherapy is an injection therapy that helps regenerate the tissue in painful joints, ligaments, and tendons, — which increases function and decreases pain.
 Trigger point injections release and receive blood flow in tight muscles.
 Intramuscular injections administer vitamins or medicines directly into the body, bypassing the digestive tract.

 Musculoskeletal treatments include prolotherapy, trigger point injections, and intramuscular injections, which help treat:

-A patient may expect a thorough medical intake, physical exam, and may need labs or imaging at his or her first appointment.
-The physician will take into consideration the information from the first appointment, patient's overall health, and treatment goals to decide which treatment may be best.Back To Top
+A patient may expect a thorough medical intake, physical exam, and sometimes labs or imaging at his or her first appointment.
+The physician will take into consideration the information from the first appointment, the patient's overall health, and treatment goals when deciding which treatment may be best.Back To Top